 Medical, Mental Health, and Learning Challenges

 For sudden unforeseeable changes in medical status (e.g., sudden injury or illness with prolonged recovery), TPS will provide reasonable accommodations for completing enrolled courses.
 If it is not possible to complete the courses, TPS will consider financial credits or refunds for unused portions of a course.
-Refunds for sudden unforeseeable medical changes are solely at the discretion of TPS.
+Refunds for sudden unforeseeable medical or mental health changes are solely at the discretion of TPS.

 If an enrolled class closes solely due to TPS action (including emergent unforeseeable actions by TPS teachers), TPS will offer accommodations and options, one of which will be a prorated refund of the course tuition after the date of closure (full tuition refund if the course has not yet started).